Carré d'Aurillac

-Carré d'Aurillac is a brand of blue cheese owned by the Toulouse based co-operatively owned cheese company Les Fromageries Occitanes.
-It is an industrially produced blue cheese also sometimes known as Bleu d'Aurillac.
+Carré d'Aurillac (Carrat d'Aurilhac) is a brand of blue cheese owned by the Toulouse based co-operatively owned cheese company Les Fromageries Occitanes.
+It is an industrially produced blue cheese also sometimes known as Bleu d'Aurillac (Blau d'Aurilhac).
 The cheese itself is produced at Bedoussac, which is administratively part of the rural commune of Saint-Mamet-la-Salvetat in the French department of Cantal.

 The cheese is square (carré) in shape and made from pasteurized cow's milk.